Shragenator/TUT-tower-defense-issue-tracker/README.md

 **Welcome to the Issue Tracker for Turnt Up Tower Defense**

-Note that the best place to have active discussions with the community regarding the game.
+Note that the best place to participate in discussions with the community regarding the game is in our discord!

 This issue tracker is for reporting unintended behavior in the webapp and game as a whole, or suggest specific improvements which would alleviate an issue.

 *Guidelines for reporting a bug:*